natyusha/ShokoRelay.bundle/README.md

 > Under extremely specific circumstances Plex will automatically group files together without user intervention.
 This occurs when storing all of the files from multiple AniDB entries in a single folder (located in the root directory of the Plex library) with no other subfolders present inside of it.
 To resolve this simply create an empty subfolder in any directory affected by this or separate the files from each AniDB series into their own folders/subfolders.

 ### Handling "Stuck" Metadata
-- In cases where metadata (generally posters) won't update there is a quick 3 step process to fix it:
+In cases where metadata (generally posters) won't update there is a quick 3 step process to fix it:
 1. Navigate to the series > More "..."
 Button > Unmatch
-  2. Settings > Manage > Troubleshooting > Clean Bundles
+2. Settings > Manage > Troubleshooting > Clean Bundles + Optimize Database
-    - **Note:** Certain types of metadata may require "Optimize Database" too
 3. Navigate back to the series > More "..."
 Button > Match > Select top result

-- If this somehow still fails then a full [Plex Dance](https://forums.plex.tv/t/the-plex-dance/197064) is likely required
+If this somehow still fails then a full [Plex Dance](https://forums.plex.tv/t/the-plex-dance/197064) is likely required.

 ### Cast & Crew Limitations
 If "staff listings" are enabled in the settings the following custom agent limitations apply:
 - All Cast & Crew members are listed under the cast section only
 - Directors, Producers and Writers will be empty when attempting to filter for them in Plex
 - All Crew members are available for filtering under Actor only
-- The links in the Cast & Crew section under individual episodes don't work
+- The links in the Cast & Crew section under individual episodes won't return any results
-  - The "Directed by" and "Written by" links still work though

 ### Automatic Season Naming Limitations
 Due to custom agent limitations certain season names which contain special files will not name themselves correctly.
 These can be renamed manually or with the included [force-metadata.py](#force-metadatapy) script that accesses the Plex API.
 The affected season names and their intended names are listed below:
-- Season -1 → Credits
+- Season -1 → Credits **OR** [Unknown Season] → Credits
 - Season -2 → Trailers
 - Season -3 → Parodies
 - Season -4 → Other

-**Note:** "[Unknown Season]" may be displayed instead of Season -1.

 ### Ambiguous Title Replacement
 In cases where AniDB uses ambiguous episode titles the series title will be used instead (with the original title appended to it as necessary).
 A list of the titles considered ambiguous by the agent are as follows: